Part One: Four Lads Who Shook The World

 "Turn left at Greenland,"

 answered John Lennon in response to the question of how they'd found America.
 I remember vividly, sitting in front of the TV on Sunday evening.
 Me and my brothers were watching four guys from Liverpool rocking American audiences on the Ed Sullivan Show.
 The history making performance changed the way I lived and thought forever.
 If the musical revolution and the onset of the British Invasion could so abruptly morph into such wonder, then anything in the world was possible.
-For the rest of my life, John Lennon, Paul McCartney, George Harrison, and Ringo Starr would remain my heroes.
+For the rest of my life, my love for The Beatles has remained as strong as ever, and, these four, John Lennon, Paul McCartney, George Harrison, and Ringo Starr remain my heroes.